fredpi/SwiftLint/README.md

 ```

 When merging parent and child configs, `included` and `excluded` configurations
-are processed carefully to account for differences in root paths.
+are processed carefully to account for differences in the directory location
+of the containing configuration files.

 ### Child / Parent Configs (Remote)